netdata/netdata/docs/netdata-security.md

 ### Opt-out of anonymous statistics

 Starting with v1.30, Netdata collects anonymous usage information by default and sends it to a self hosted PostHog instance within the Netdata infrastructure.
-Read about the information collected, and learn how to-opt, on our [anonymous statistics](anonymous-statistics.md) page.
+Read about the information collected, and learn how to-opt, on our [anonymous telemetry events](https://github.com/netdata/netdata/blob/master/docs/anonymous-statistics.md) page.

 The usage statistics are _vital_ for us, as we use them to discover bugs and prioritize new features.
 We thank you for _actively_ contributing to Netdata's future.